Prepping for your first class

 Water You’ll definitely want some water in the class.
 You can fill your sports bottle just outside the studios, or buy bottled water from reception.

 Towels A fresh workout towel will be waiting for you in the studio.
-You’ll also find big fluffy shower towels in the changing rooms, and biodegradable ones for your hair.
+You’ll also find big fluffy shower towels in the changing rooms.

 Your stuff is safe with us!
 Our daily lockers have coded keypads, so no need to bring your own lock.
 If you’re not familiar with the system, ask one of our friendly staff or read the directions inside the locker.
 They’re easy!